clinical-genomics-uppsala/PrecMed1/docs/lab2.md

 | SampleE | | FastQC: <br />CollectDuplicateMetrics: |  |  |

 ## Variant Quality
-The next step after you have validated the quality of the sequencerun is variants.
+The next step after you have validated the quality of the sequence run is variants.
 How do we know that a variant we see is real and not an artifact?

 ### BaseQ and MapQ
 There are several different ways and steps to validate a variant.
 Most variant callers have build-in filtering steps that ensures that the variants reported are filtered or at least flagged if the confidence is low.
 One of the most basic way is to look at the [base quality](lab1.md)<!--find specific passage about phredsscore --> of the variant's alternative bases.
 However, the baseQ vary depending on sequencing [machine and/or version of said machine](https://en.wikipedia.org/wiki/FASTQ_format#Encoding).
 A good rule-of-thumb is that you always want a phred-score of at least 20 to be able to trust a base-call.